tgsn-co/SlackSummarisePDF/README.md

 --**AWS problem:** If there is a problem with AWS this shown in the AWS consol for the Lambda function.

---**Slack changes:** You should should be notified of any changes to the Slack API by email as a registered APP creator.
+--**Slack changes:** You should should be notified of any changes to the Slack API by email as a registered App creator.